kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+- **Upgrade**: All fields introduced by this KEP are optional, so existing `ResourceSlice` and `ResourceClaim` objects are unaffected.
+Drivers can start publishing list-typed attributes at any time; until one does, `matchAttribute`/`distinctAttribute` behave as before, because a scalar is treated as a single-element set.
+- **Downgrade**: Disabling `DRAListTypeAttributes` prevents writing new list-typed attribute values.
+Already-stored values are preserved, but are not considered by `matchAttribute`/`distinctAttribute` evaluation, so claims constraining on such an attribute fail to allocate.

 ### Version Skew Strategy

 <!--